-- The fungi live on most plant roots and use the plants' carbon to produce glomalin.
+The fungi live on most plant roots and use the plants' carbon to produce glomalin.
 Glomalin is thought to seal and solidify the outside of the fungi's pipe like filaments that transport water and nutrients to plants.
 As the roots grow, glomalin sloughs off into the soil where it acts as "super glue," helping sand, silt and clay particles stick to each other and to the organic matter that brings soil to life.
-It is glomalin that helps give good soil, as smooth clumps of the glued-together particles and organic matter. - Glomalin is long lost in humus, the organic matter that is often called "black gold."
-It also provides nitrogen to soil and gives it the structure needed to hold water and for proper aeration, movement of plant roots and stability to resist erosion- - > Beneficial to most crop plants - Found in all soils
+It is glomalin that helps give good soil, as smooth clumps of the glued-together particles and organic matter.

+Glomalin is long lost in humus, the organic matter that is often called "black gold."
+It also provides nitrogen to soil and gives it the structure needed to hold water and for proper aeration, movement of plant roots and stability to resist erosion-

+- Beneficial to most crop plant's - Found in all soils

-417 Produced in large amounts
+Produced in large amounts

-418 Extremely "tough"
+Extremely "tough"

-419 Does not dissolve in water
+Does not dissolve in water

-420 > Resistant to decay
+Resistant to decay

-421

-422 4.2.1 Biofertilizers and Nutrients
+4.2.1 Biofertilizers and Nutrients

+The glomalin protein primary effe
-423 The primary effect of improved nutrient management is on increasing plant productivity, soil organic

-424 carbon (SOC) and biological activity.
+The glomalin protein primary effect on improved nutrients management in soil are increase plant productivity, soil organic carbon (SOC) and biological activity.
 Increase in SOC by biofertilizers use increases aggregation.
-[43]

-425 Biofertilizer use also improves residue quality and quantity, but this does not necessarily increase SOC

-426 pool.
-Biofertilizers applications alter soil pH and the electrolyte concentrations in soil, which can have

-427 adverse effects on soil structure.
-The beneficial effects of biofertilizer applications generally offset any

-428 adverse affects of fertilization.
-Increases in plant residues and below-ground plant growth increase

-429 calcium (CI), microbial activity, which improve aggregate stability.
-Increases in N availability from fertilize
+Biofertilizer use also improves residue quality and quantity, but this does not necessarily increase SOC pool.
+Biofertilizers applications alter soil pH and the electrolyte concentrations in soil, which can have adverse effects on soil structure.
+The beneficial effects of biofertilizer applications generally offset any adverse affects of fertilization.
+Increases in plant residues and below-ground plant growth increase calcium (CI), microbial activity, which improve aggregate stability.

-430 treatments increase.
 [44]

-431 Function
+Function

-432 Protect hyphae from nutrient loss
+- Protect hyphae from nutrient loss

-433 Glue together soil aggregates
+- Glue together soil aggregates

-434 Stabilize aggregates
+- Stabilize aggregates

-435 Reduces wind and water erosion
+- Reduces wind and water erosion

-436 Increases water infiltration
+- Increases water infiltration

-437 Increases water retention near roots
+- Increases water retention near roots

-438 Improves nutrient cycling
+- 426 Improves nutrient cycling

-439 Improves root penetration by reducing compaction
+- Improves root penetration by reducing compaction

-440 Soil carbon and/or nitrogen storage
+- Soil carbon and/or nitrogen storage

-441

-442 4.3 Management of glomalin in soils
+4.3 Management of glomalin in soils

-443 Soil management to increase aggregation must aim at increasing primary plant production, increasing the

-444 amount of C input into the soil, decreasing disturbances and decreasing the rate of C loss by processes

-445 such as decomposition and erosion.
-In this regard, improved management practices include tillage

-446 methods, residue management, amendments, soil fertility management and nutrient cycling.
-[45]
+Soil management to increase aggregation must aim at increasing primary plant production, increasing the amount of C input into the soil, decreasing disturbances and decreasing the rate of C loss by processes such as decomposition and erosion.
+In this regard, improved management practices include tillage methods, residue management, amendments, soil fertility management and nutrient cycling.[45]

-447 Minimum or no-till to reduce disruption of hyphal network

-448 > Cover crops to maintain living roots

-449 > Reduced inputs, minimum Phosphorus

-450

-- Use no-till management practices to allow AMF to grow during the cropping season.
+- Minimum or no-till to reduce disruption of hyphal network - Cover crops to maintain living roots - A37 Reduced inputs, minimum Phosphorus - Use no-till management practices to allow AMF to grow during the cropping season.
 Tillage disrupts the hyphal network that produces glomalin.
-Disruption of the hyphal network also decreases the number of spores and hyphae to start the process again on the next crop. - Use cover crops to maintain living roots for the fungi to colonize. - Maintain adequate phosphorus level for crops, but does not over-apply P because high levels depress the activity of these fungi.
+Disruption of the hyphal network also decreases the number of spores and hyphae to start the process again on the next crop.

+- Use cover crops to maintain living roots for the fungi to colonize. - Maintain adequate phosphorus level for crops, but does not over-apply P because high levels depress the activity of these fungi.